PALEOLITHIC ART MAGAZINE

 In North America, near the Sioux, the sky is seen in anthropomorphic way, and is divided in male and female, for which the stars of the oriental region are males, females those of the western region.

-For the Huicol, the mother of the Sun, that from the high observes every thing, has the dress parsemed of stars.
+For the Huicol, the mother of the Sun, which from the high observes every thing, has the dress parsemed of stars.

 In elaborated mythology of the Wichita (area of the Arkansas.Texas river), that is influenced from the strong impact of the nature on their mind, the stars are much important.
 The main divinities are Sun or Star-that-is -always -in-motion, Moon or dazzling Woman, Star of the Morning or Brìnging- the -Light.
-In a myth of the creation of this culture narrates like The-one-who-lights-up illuminates the world, helping the human beings and conferring them great powers.
-Dazzling woman and Star of the Morning , in her turn, after to have lived on the earth like men and to have fulfilled their mission of ancestors, transform themselves in stars, dwelling always in the firmament and fulfilling still from there to their the alert and helpful duties towards the men.
+A myth of the creation of this culture narrates like The-one-who-lights-up illuminates the world, helping the human beings and conferring them great powers.
+Dazzling woman and Star of the Morning , in her turn, after to have lived on the earth like men and to have fulfilled their mission of ancestors, transform themselves in stars, dwelling always in the firmament still fulfilling up there their vigilant and helpful duties towards men.

-In the Myth of the Origins of the Hopi of Oraibi, Pueblos Western, Arizona, speaking about the men and the other creatures that came on from the cavernous worlds in order trying to make the light, is spoken that they manifactured the lining of a shield with a skin of deer of extreme candor, dyed of turquoise color, that soon emanated a light so dazzling to illuminate all the world.
-They sended the light towards East, and becames the Sun.
-At the West, becames the moon.
-The Wolf of the prairies, curious to discover the content of the heaviest jar, opened it in the light, and myriads of small luminous fragments and sparkes gushed outside, that salting towards the high gave life to stars.
-Much light made to discover the smallness of the world and the presence of a great mass of water, and this did place to a series of reflections and actions, that changed the appearance of the world.
+In the Myth of the Origins of the Hopi of Oraibi, Pueblos Western, Arizona, telling about the men and the other creatures who came up from the cavernous worlds to try to make light, it is said that they made the lining of a shield out of a buckskin of extreme whiteness, colored turquoise, which immediately gave forth a light so bright that it illuminated the whole world.
+They sent the light to the East, and it became the Sun.
+To the West, it became the Moon.
+The Prairie Wolf, curious to discover the contents of a very heavy jar, opened it to the light, and out of it came myriads of small luminous fragments and sparks, which rising upwards gave life to the stars.
+So much light made discover the smallness of the world and the presence of a great mass of water, and this gave rise to a series of reflections and acts, which changed the appearance of the world.

-In the southern America, the stars are met like primeval Pleiads, or collective group.
+In South America, stars are encountered as a primordial pleiad, or collective group.

-Near the Apapocuva, (Guarani), tigers or jaguars that coexist with the celestial being (Kamuscini), are exactly the stars.
+Among the Apapocuva, (Guarani), the tigers or jaguars that coexist with the celestial being (Kamuscini), are precisely the stars.

-Near the Catiò of Colombia, the God of the sky, Caraga bì, after to have created man and woman from the mud, decided to place in sky sun and moon, that asked for positionning farther of the place assigned, in order not to burn or to frost the earth, then arranged light and stars, before continuing in the creation work.
+Among the Catiò of Colombia, the god of the sky, Caraga bì, after having created man and woman from the mud, decided to place in the sky the sun and the moon, which asked to be placed further away from the place assigned to them, in order not to burn or freeze the earth, then he placed light and stars, before continuing the work of creation.

 For the Yaruro of the Venezuela the Sun travels in a canoe from the East to the West.
 The Stars, his daughters, go in turn the night and the Moon, sister of the sun, travels in boat.
 All the men of the earth are sons of the Sun and Indian Rose.
 According to other sources, was Indian Rose to come before in order, and the Sun is her son.

-The supreme being Ulracocha, near the Quechua of the Perou, that initially dwelled in a world lacking in sun, moon and stars, then, after alternate vicissitudes, created every thing, and his name becames Ulracocha Pachaiadhachic, that wants to say Creator-of-all-the-Things.
-On purpose of the origin of the celestial bodies, the myth narrates that the moon was more luminous of the sun and that the sun, envious, threw on her face a handful of ash, before rising to the sky: this is the reason of the dark spots that are looked at the face of the Moon.
+The supreme being Ulracocha, at the Quechua of Peru, who initially lived in a world without sun, moon and stars, then created, after ups and downs, everything, and his name became Ulracocha Pachaiadhachic, which means Creator-of-all-things.
+About the origin of the celestial bodies, the myth tells that the moon was brighter than the sun and that the sun, envious, threw on her face a handful of ashes, before ascending to heaven: this is the reason for the dark spots that can be seen on the face of the moon.

-As it is looked at, in these myths of the Origins, the human destinies and those of the celestial divinity are closely interlaced.
+As it is looked at, in these myths of the Origins, the human destinies and those of the celestial deities are closely interlaced.
 Therefore, the supreme being always characterizes itself in a celestial being, a uraniaan God, and in general the celestial beings have common and constant characteristics.
-Their center is in skies, and often the stars are ornament, or light, or defense. or animals, or signals, or wives or sons, however theyr creation.
+Their residence is in the heavens, and often the stars are ornament, or light, or defense. or animals, or signs, or wives or children, however their creation.

-Sometimes, moreover, the stars have with the supreme Being particular relationships (like the Pleiads), or are symbol of catastrophe (like comets: the comet of Halley is the star for excellence of the supreme being Cuok).
+Sometimes, moreover, the stars have particular relationships with the Supreme Being (like the Pleiades), or they are symbol of catastrophe (like comets: Halley's comet is the star par excellence of the supreme being Cuok).br>

-Let see now what can be gained from the first documents relative to the great historical civilizations disappeared.
+Let's see now what can be deduced from the first documents related to the great historical civilizations disappeared.

-It is knewn that the Astronomy had great importance in Mesopotamia (we are around to the 3000 BC), science and religion at the same time.
+It is known that Astronomy had great importance in Mesopotamia (we are around 3000 BC), science and religion at the same time.

-Just near the people of the Mesopotamia is assessed the historically verified origin of those corpus of myths that has given origin to Greek mythology before, and then to the Roman .
+It is precisely among the peoples of Mesopotamia that we find the historically ascertained origin of that corpus of myths which gave rise first to Greek mythology and then to Roman mythology.

-Near the sumerians , babylonian and assyrian priests, the discovery of the wandering stars had given place to the identification, in them, of the divinity: after the triad of the more ancient divinities of cosmic character, of which Anu represented the celestial firmament, were characterized Shamash, the Sun; Sin/Su'en, the Moon; Ishtar, Venus; Marduk, Iuppiter, Nergal, Mars, Ninurte, Saturnus and Nabu, Mercury; finally, these entities had been grouped in the group of the Igigi, celestial divinities of semitic origin, that dwelled in the intermediate sky; the upper sky, was residence of Anu, God of the sky; the astral divinity had residence in the lower sky.
+Among the Sumerian, Babylonian and Assyrian priests, the discovery of the wandering stars had given rise to the identification, in them, of the deities: after the triad of the most ancient deities of cosmic nature, of which Anu represented the celestial firmament, Shamash, the Sun; Sin/Su'en, the Moon; Ishtar, Venus; Marduk, Jupiter; Nergal, Mars; Ninurte, Saturn; and Nabu, Mercury had been identified; finally, these entities were grouped in the group of Igigi, celestial deities of Semitic origin, who lived in the intermediate sky, the upper sky was the residence of Anu, god of heaven, the astral deities were located in the lower sky.

-The Ziggurat Etemenanki, with its imposing size, was the"house of the foundation of the sky and the earth".
+The ziggurat Etemenanki, with its imposing size, was the"house of the foundation of heaven and earth."

-For the people of the Mesopotamia, that we can assume here like an historical model in order to try some inference on the ways of thought of our ancient ancestors, every phenomenon of the nature had to be under the aegis of someone, sure a God, and , near those populations, we find a number exorbitant of gods, more than thousands.
+For the peoples of Mesopotamia, which we can take here as a historical model to try to draw some inferences about the paths of thought of our most ancient ancestors, every phenomenon of nature had to be under the aegis of someone, certainly a god, and of gods, among those populations, we find an exorbitant number, more than a thousand.

-For the people of the fertile Crescent, like for nearly all the people of the earth of every time and country, the supreme God was identified with the sun, in how much star for excellence, dazzling, origin of the life, light and heat, than all animates , observes and judges.
+For the peoples of the Fertile Crescent, as for almost all the peoples of the earth of every time and land, the supreme god was identified with the sun, as the star par excellence, shining, origin of life, light and warmth, which animates , observes and judges everything.

-With the time, slowly, beside this corpus of myths, would have grown the scientific aspect of the observation of the stars, and astronomy would have become a science in himself.
+Over time, slowly, alongside this body of myths, the scientific component of astronomical observation would grow, and astronomy would become a science in itself.

-"If the sky can be always animated of stars
+"If If the sky can always become animated with stars

-and the sun finds in the ceruleus sky food for its flame,
+and the sun finds in the cerulean sky nurture for his flame,

-is because all the heat is collected here escaping from the middle part."
+it is because there is collected all the heat escaping from its middle side."

 Copyright©2000-2003 by Paleolithic Art Magazine, all rights reserved.